-Born to Irish immigrant parents, Thomas was orphaned as a boy when his parents died of smallpox.
-He was then raised by relatives in Uvalde, Texas.
-He began his life of crime by stealing horses with a man named Emil Fritz, who would later fight as a gunman in the Lincoln County War of New Mexico.
-It would be through Fritz that O’Folliard would wind up in New Mexico and meet Billy the Kid.
-Both of them, along with Fritz, would align with the Alxander McSween faction in the Lincoln County War, during which O’Folliard took a bullet in the shoulder.
+Born to Irish immigrant parents in 1858, Thomas was orphaned as a boy when his parents died of smallpox.
+His relatives then raised him in Uvalde, Texas.
+He began his life of crime by stealing horses with James Woodland.
+It would be through Woodland that O’Folliard would wind up in New Mexico and meet Billy the Kid, who would later fight as a gunman in the Lincoln County War.
+Billy and Tom aligned with the Alexander McSween faction in the Lincoln County War, during which O’Folliard took a bullet in the shoulder.

 He died approximately 45 minutes later and was buried at the old Fort Sumner Cemetery in a plot that was later shared with his “pals” Billy the Kid and Charlie Bowdre.
-He was just 22 years-old at the time of his death.
+He was just 22 years old at the time of his death.